JacodSterns/Genshin-Impact-Cheat-Loader/README.md

 # Genshin-Impact-Cheat-Loader
-1. Disable Defender or othe antivirus
+1. Disable Defender or other antivirus
 2. Run Loader.exe as Administrator
 3. Change settings and press "Inject"
 4. Run Genshin Impact